silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/11_Integration/00_CSV_Import.md

 CSV import can be easily achieved through PHP's built-in `fgetcsv()` method, but this method doesn't know anything about your datamodel.
-In SilverStripe, this can be handled through the a specialized CSV importer class that can be customized to fit your data.
+In SilverStripe, this can be handled through the a specialized CSV importer class that can be customised to fit your data.

 ## The CsvBulkLoader class